mikemclaren/starter-kit/README.md

 2. __./bin/bootstrap is the only way to setup.__ The starterkit cli calls `./bin/bootstrap` when installing starter kits, so chances are the setup will just fail.
-The idea is that a user should not have to run a single line of code to get there project _ready_ to go after using the starter kit.
+The idea is that a user should not have to run a single line of code to get their project _ready_ to go after using the starter kit.